JJBannister/tinydiffrast/docs/_posts/0001-01-13-wrapping-up.markdown

 ### Easy/Moderate
 - Extend the camera classes so that you can also learn field-of-view (perspective) or projection size (orthographic).
-- Implement a clipping stage in the Rasterizer.
+- Implement a clipping stage in the rasterizer.
 - Improve the rasterizer to run faster on GPU, CPU or on a specific scene.
 - Implement an experiment that optimizes material properties other than albedo (like the specular coefficient).
 - Implement a different shading model.